-This is the document template for Microsoft PowerPoint documents.
+The document template for Microsoft PowerPoint documents.

 PowerPoint slide show

 This is generally the same as a PowerPoint document.
 If you double-click on such a file in Windows Explorer, however, Microsoft PowerPoint will open the file (or Presentations, depending on the setting), automatically start running the slide show, and then close the document again.